suits-sandals/dbhelper/Readme.md

 The following commands are available to you: find, findOne, findOrCreate (no caching), updateOne, deleteOne, deleteMany (no caching)

-To use caching for find, findOne, updateOne, & deleteOne commands you must pass in the options object with cache set to 1 and the name of the key you'd like to get or set in case that the value does not yet exist with your Redis db.
-You may also pass in other options in accordance to Mongo Native's docs but they will only be executed in your for Mongo and not Redis.
+To use caching for find, findOne, updateOne, & deleteOne commands you must pass in the options object with a key 'cache' set to 'true'.
+You will also need to name the key you'd like to [get]('https://redis.io/commands/get') or [set]('https://redis.io/commands/set') in case that the value does not yet exist in your Redis instance.
+You may also pass in other options in accordance to [Mongo Native's docs]('http://mongodb.github.io/node-mongodb-native/3.0/api/').

 #### find